secureCodeBox/engine/README.md

 | SERVER_SSL_KEY_STORE_PASSWORD         | Password to the java keystore         | AStrongPassword-NotThisOne! |

 ## Persistence Provider Configuration
-A more detailed description of all persistence specific integration configuration options can be fund here: https://www.securecodebox.io/integrations
+A more detailed description of all persistence specific integration configuration options can be fund here: [secureCodeBox Integration Documentation][scb-integration]

 ### Enabling Elasticsearch as Persistence Provider
 All properties defined in scb-engine/src/main/resources/application.yaml can be overwritten via environment variables.